Cameron-Gan/ELEC9715_Project/README.md

 To access the load scheduling demo open the file named finalNotebook <br>
-A brief run through of the code is available in the overviewSoftware file
+A brief run through of the code is available in the softwareOverView file